Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Olives are also high in compounds called phenols, which are potent antioxidants capable of lowering inflammation and fighting free radical damage.

 How much olive oil should you consume daily?
-Evidence suggests that eating about two tablespoons (23 grams) of olive oil daily may reduce the risk of coronary heart disease due to the monounsaturated fat in olive oil.
+Evidence has suggested that eating about two tablespoons (23 grams) of olive oil daily may reduce the risk of coronary heart disease due to the monounsaturated fat in olive oil.

 To achieve this possible benefit, olive oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day.